Why Banks Need Flexible Infrastructure?

 Mutable Infrastructure is the IT infrastructure subjected to change as per the developer, application or deployment requirements.
 Traditionally, IT teams changed same structure with the changing requirements.
 With DevOps, even developers have the access rights to change the infrastructure to Staging or Pre-production environment, if not to the Production environment.

 As we are talking about Immutable servers, it is essential to highlight challenges with infrastructure security.
 When it comes to securing infrastructure, systems or server access is the most common practice.
 Next is, patching and vulnerability management to update software timely.
-As per the 2017 Verizon Data Breach Investigation Report, companies not doing patching regularly are highly susceptible to attack.
+Companies not doing patching regularly are highly susceptible to attack.
 Organizations are trying to automate and standardize patching processes to avoid these attacks but automation, also requires, considerable time and continuous monitoring.
 API management is another challenge in Infrastructure.

 With DevOps and Automation practices, Configuration management has become very tricky.
 In mutable infrastructure, tools such as Chef, Puppet, Ansible automatically updates software on the server creating long history of changes very hard to reproduce and difficult to diagnose for any problems occurring.
 Often, in mutable infrastructure DevOps teams face the situation where someone modified server leading to poor production server, leading to downtime or unknown consequences.